Review of Peloton Bootcamp Classes: All You Need to Know

 Bootcamp badges

-You may be wondering if a Peloton bike bootcamp counts as a ride or if a Peloton Tread bootcamp counts as a run.
+You may be wondering if a Peloton bike bootcamp counts as a ride or if a Peloton Tread bootcamp counts as a run or a Row Bootcamp counts for rowing classes.

-And within that, there are separate lines for Tread Bootcamp Milestones and Bike Bootcamp Milestones and, if you own a Row like I do, Peloton Row Bootcamp milestones.
+And within that, there are separate lines for Tread Bootcamp Milestones, Bike Bootcamp Milestones and Peloton Row Bootcamp milestones.

 On the other hand, I’ve done a handful of bike and Tread bootcamps.